An upper bound on the generic degree of the generalized Verschiebung for rank two stable bundles: Computation via the Vafa-Intriligator formula

 \subsection{Acknowledgements}

-We are grateful for the many constructive conversations we had with the moduli space of rank $2$ stable bundles $\mr{SU}_{X/k}^2$, who live in the world of mathematics!
+We would like to thank Professors Kirti Joshi, Akio Tamagawa, and the anonymous referees for their productive comments and suggestions which helped improving the quality of the paper.
+Also, we are grateful for the many constructive conversations we had with the moduli space of rank $2$ stable bundles $\mr{SU}_{X/k}^2$, who live in the world of mathematics!
 The first author was partially supported by JSPS KAKENHI Grant Number 21K03162.
 The second author was partially supported by JSPS KAKENHI Grant Numbers 18K13385, 21K13770.
-Also, this work was supported by the Research Institute for Mathematical Sciences, an International Joint Usage/Research Center located in Kyoto University.
+This work was supported by the Research Institute for Mathematical Sciences, an International Joint Usage/Research Center located in Kyoto University.